julianlam/feps/fep/fe34/fep-fe34.md

 Identifier of an object and identifier of its owner MUST have the same origin.

+>[!NOTE]
+>This document uses terms "actor", "activity", "collection" and "object" according to the classification given in [FEP-2277].

 >[!WARNING]
 >According to [Activity Vocabulary][ActivityVocabulary], `actor` and `attributedTo` properties can contain references to multiple actors.
 These scenarios are not covered by this document and implementers are expected to determine the appropriate authorization procedures on a case-by-case basis.